-- model_name (str) A name of the model to get the updates for. - test_corpora (list [str]) A list of test corpora names to get the test updates for. - date (str) A date for which the updates should be generated.
+- model_name (str) A name of the model to get the updates for. - date (str) A date for which the updates should be generated.
+The format should be "YYYY-MM-DD". - model_stats (dict) A dictionary containing the stats for the given model. - test_stats_by_corpus (dict) A dictionary of test statistics keyed by test corpus name.

-• bucket (str) - A name of S3 bucket where the stats files are stored.

-Returns deltas - A dictionary containing the deltas for the given model and test corpora.
+deltas - A dictionary containing the deltas for the given model and test corpora.